delima-justine/project-vertex/README.md

 ### 🎓 Partner Schools and OJT Coordinators
 * **Benefit:** Gathers real-time visibility into their students' attendance and performance without needing to constantly email HR.

-### 🧑‍💻 Interns and Applicants
+### 🧑‍💻 Applicants and Interns/Employees
-* **Benefit:** Provides a clear checklist of requirements, tracks their remaining hours accurately, and ensures faster receipt of completion certificates.
+* **Benefit:** Provides a seamless journey from candidate to team member.
+Applicants can track their status, and upon acceptance, their account is upgraded to access attendance, documents, and progress monitoring tools.

 ---